River Thames frost fairs: Engraving

 In the pedestrian tunnel under the southern end of Southwark Bridge, there is an engraving by Southwark sculptor Richard Kindersley, made of five slabs of grey slate, depicting the frost fair.

 The frieze contains an inscription that reads (two lines per slab):

 The inscription is based on handbills printed on the Thames during the frost fairs.

 In popular culture

 An early chapter of the novel Orlando: A Biography by Virginia Woolf takes place on the frozen River Thames during the Frost Fair of 1608.

+In the historical mystery, The True Confessions of a London Spy by Katherine Cowley key events of the plot occur at the Frost Fair of 1814.

+In the book, “One Snowy Night” by Amanda Grange, the characters go to the Frost Fair of 1814.

 In the Doctor Who episode "A Good Man Goes to War," River Song encounters Rory Williams as she is returning to her cell in the Stormcage Containment Facility.
 She tells him that she has just been to 1814 for the last of the Great Frost Fairs.
 The Doctor had taken her there for ice-skating on the river Thames.
 "He got Stevie Wonder to sing for me under London Bridge," she says.
 When Rory expresses surprise that Stevie Wonder sang in 1814, River cautions him that he must never tell the singer that he did.

 The Doctor Who episode "Thin Ice" is set during the final frost fair in 1814, and includes a reference to the elephant crossing stunt.